Winter Trail Fees

-- Frozen Thunder is an early season ski trail comprised of stored machine-made snow that allows biathlon and cross-country skiers to start training in October.
-Snow made the previous winter is stored for the summer in a protected location that's covered in sawdust.
-In the fall, the snow is spread onto the trail to create Frozen Thunder.
+- Frozen Thunder is an early season ski trail made of stored machine-made snow, to allow biathlon and cross-country skiers to start training in October.
+Snow made the previous winter is stored for the summer in a protected location covered in sawdust.
+In the fall the snow is spread onto the trail to create Frozen Thunder.

 - The track length is generally 2 km with additional snow lanes available for biathlon shooting range users.

 - A day pass must be purchased at the Day Lodge to access Frozen Thunder.
-Canmore Nordic Centre season passes are not valid for access to Frozen Thunder at the start of the season (October 22-November 18, 2016).
-This is due to the cost of creating and maintaining Frozen Thunder.
+Canmore Nordic Centre season passes are not valid for access to Frozen Thunder at the start of the season.
+This is due to the cost to create and maintain Frozen Thunder.

 - Access to Frozen Thunder is limited to national and provincial level athletes only on weekdays until 12:00 p.m.
 This dedicated time enables athletes to maximize their training efforts and reduces the potential for high speed collisions.
 For your safety and the safety of our athletes, do not attempt to access Frozen Thunder during this time.